 Exception to 8.3.2: Buildings that have completed an energy audit within the previous three years may use the previous energy audit to identify EEMs for implementation, provided that the scope of the energy audit meets the requirements of this section and there have been minimal changes to the systems within the audit scope.
 In this case, the same comparison of adjusted EUI to energy target shall be made by the applicant.
 If the EEMs identified in the audit are still applicable, have not been implemented, and if implemented would result in the building meeting its energy target, these measures shall be implemented by the facility, and the project shall follow the procedures in Section 9.
 If the identified EEMs do not result in an adjusted EUI less than the energy target, a new energy audit shall be conducted as described Section 8.3.2.

 8.4 Energy Audit Levels.
-This section outlines the requirements for Level 1, and Level 2 and Level 3 energy audits for buildings.
+This section outlines the requirements for Level 1, and Level 2 energy audits for buildings.

 8.4.1 Level 1 Audit.
 Buildings shall perform a Level 1 audit (walk-through analysis) as defined in ANSI/ASHRAE/ACCA Standard 211-2018 Standard for Commercial Building Energy Audits, Section 5.312.
 ASHRAE’s Procedures for Commercial Building Energy Audits, 2nd Edition 5.